 Also, try and get an alarm that isn’t horribly annoying.
 If the sound is too grating, it’ll put you in a bad mood the minute you hear it.
 And actually, research suggests that you’re more likely to be successful changing a habit during a time of change.
 Therefore, I’d suggest getting a new alarm to signal turning a new leaf.

 I know it sounds super cheesy, but smiling and telling yourself how excited you are to wake up (even when you feel like you want to die) really works.
 It actually will help make you happy and excited to wake up.

+Once you’re up and have gone straight to the bathroom, you can really start to wake yourself up by drinking a full glass of water and brushing your teeth.
 This is going to start to really wake you up and get into your morning routine.

 To make the most of your day, I HIGHLY recommend working out first thing and getting it out of the way.

-YOU CAN WAKE UP EARLY
+YOU CAN WAKE UP EARLY IN THE MORNING

 Trust me, if I can train myself to wake up early and not hate my life, absolutely ANYONE can!
-These wake up early tips will leave your snooze button in the dust and walk you through exactly what you need to do to make early mornings happen.
+While any habit change is tough, these tips will make waking up early in the morning much easier.

 You’ve got this!